psteinb/hpc-in-a-day/_episodes/02-02-parallel-estimate.md

 So the bottom line(s) of Amdahl's law are:

-- we can speed up a program if we drive `p` as close as possible towards `1`, in other words we should try to parallelize at best the entire program
+- **we can speed up a program if we drive `p` as close as possible towards `1`**
+(in other words we should try to parallelize at best the entire program )
-- we can speed up a program if we drive `s` to a large number, in other words we should find ways to speed-up portions of the code as best as possible
+- **we can speed up a program if we drive `s` to a large number**
+(in other words we should find ways to speed-up portions of the code as best as possible)
-- there is a limit to the speed-up that we can achieve
+- **there is a limit to the speed-up that we can achieve**

 ![Comparison of different speed-ups and parallel portions]({{ page.root }}/fig/03/amdahls_law.svg)

 > ## Surprise!
 More limits.
 >
-> Until here `s` was of a bit dubious nature.
+> Until here `s` was of dubious nature.
 It was a proprerty of the parallel implementation of our code.
 In practise, this number is not only limited algorithmically, but also by the hardware your code is running on.
 >
 > Modern computers consist of 3 major parts most of the time:
 > - a core processing unit (CPU)